Seven Peaceful Nature Preserves to Explore in Raleigh, N.C.

 And while hikers, bikers and kayakers have been out in record numbers, there are still quiet places to explore thanks to the sheer size and space available in the City of Oaks.
 Below, you'll find some of our favorite hikes, favorite family picnic spots and a favorite hidden kayaking gem, all found within dedicated nature preserves in Raleigh and Wake County.

-One major draw does remain free, open to the public and social-distance friendly—the preserve's open fields and two miles of hiking trails meander between meadows, through an oak-hickory forest, around a one-acre farm pond and past hidden rock crops, making for easy exploring for the entire family.
+The preserve's open fields and two miles of hiking trails meander between meadows, through an oak-hickory forest, around a one-acre farm pond and past hidden rock crops, making for easy exploring for the entire family.

 Those looking for a bit more adventure will be happy to know that Wilkerson Nature Preserve is a perfect starting spot for a jaunt along the Mountains-to-Sea Trail (MST, known as "N.C.'s hiking trail," stretches more than 1,000 miles from the Great Smoky Mountains to the Outer Banks).
 Connecting on the north end of the nature preserve, hikers can follow the white dot markers on trees to take the MST approximately three miles to the Visitor Center near Falls Lake Dam, trekking through a super-varied array of landscapes, plant life and wildlife along the way.
 The round-trip hike from Wilkerson to Falls Lake Dam and back is among our picks for best six-mile hikes in the Raleigh area.